Keyfactor/sample-custom-orchestratorjob/README.md

 #### 2 - Install the `Sample Custom JobType` job type and register it on Keyfactor Command
 Follow these steps to install and register the `Sample Custom Job Type` custom extension:
 - Stop the Keyfactor Universal Orchestrator service on the Universal Orchestrator server on which you plan on installing this extension
+- Download the source code of this sample custom job type extension, and compile using Microsoft Visual Studio or equivalent.
+- Compile the source code
-- Download the latest release (either .net8 or .net6, whichever is applicable to your environment) of this sample custom job type extension, and copy the contents into {Keyfactor Unviversal Orchestartor installation path}/extensions/{folder name you create}.
+- Copy the binaries created from the compilation into {Keyfactor Unviversal Orchestartor installation path}/extensions/{folder name you create}.
 - Restart the Universal Orchestrator service
 - In Keyfactor Command, navigate to `Orchestrators => Management`.
 You should see the status of the Universal Orchestrator you are attempting to install the extension on changed to "New".
 You should also see a new `SampleCustomJobType` capability appear under Capabilities.
 - Click on the target orchestrator, and click the `Approve` button.
 The orchestrator status should now appear as "Approved".